We cover more types of boats so you have more ways to enjoy your time on the water

-As long as your boat or personal watercraft (PWC) is not valued at more than $350,000 or longer than 50 feet, we’ll most likely insure it.
-Usually, it’s as simple as that.
+Progressive will most likely insure any boat or personal watercraft (PWC) that is not valued at more than $350,000 or longer than 50 feet.
 We do have some limitations described below.
-Just get a boat insurance quote and select your type.
-If it’s not listed call us at 1-855-347-3939, and we’ll do what we can to get you covered.
+Simply get a boat insurance quote and select your type.
+If your watercraft isn’t listed, call us at 1-855-347-3939 and we’ll do what we can to get you covered.

 The most popular type of boat.
 Powerboats are used for fishing, cruising, pleasure activities, water sports, etc. See more on powerboat insurance.

 Boats that use at least one sail for power but may also have a motor for an additional power source.
-Insurance for a sailboat without a motor may be a bit more affordable.
+Insurance for a sailboat without a motor may be more affordable.
 See more on sailboat insurance.

 Bass and fishing boats

-These typically include modifications/features designed for fishing, such as trolling motors, power poles, fish finders, etc. See more on bass boat insurance.
+Typically include modifications/features designed for fishing, such as such as trolling motors, power poles, fish finders, etc. See more on bass boat insurance.

 These boats are built on pontoons (usually hollow metal cylinders) with flat surfaces to walk or sit on.
 Many pontoons are designed for slow movement on inland lakes and rivers.
 See more on pontoon insurance.